 As part of the 2022/23 Budget, Council resolved to provide an additional voluntary pension rebate of \$50 to eligible pensioners, bringing the total pension rebate amount to \$300.
-The increase will be in place from the 2022/23 financial year onwards.
+This increase is now in place on a permanent basis.

 The provision of an additional voluntary pension rebate is permissible under section 582 of the Local Government Act 1993, which states that a council may waive or reduce rates, charges and interest due by any person prescribed by the regulations who is in receipt of a pension, benefit or allowance under the Social Security Act 1991.